 In the present times, being empathic is considered a very desirable attribute.
-We read and learn about its role in bettering any type of relationship, we try to assimilate tips on how to exercise it more and at the same time we construct a mental category in which we place the “un-empathic” individual, as an anti-model of being.
+We read and learn about its role in bettering any type of relationship, we try to assimilate tips on how to exercise it more and at the same time, we construct a mental category in which we place the “un-empathic” individual, as an anti-model of being.
 We know that lacking empathy can be a sign of antisocial personality disorder, we know that serial killers can’t be empathic and we try to make anything in order to display empathy as a value and also as proof that we are fit for the social environment we want to be a part of.

 Recent private communications with Dr. Loretta Breuning – author, Professor Emerita of Management at California State University, East Bay, and a docent at the Oakland Zoo – have shown that the subject of empathy in present social contexts is not that easy to deal with when trying to make both yourself and others happy.

-Dr. Breuning and myself decided to address the concept of empathy in joint blog posts based on our communication and the new perspectives that were generated by our points of view.
+Dr. Breuning and I decided to address the concept of empathy in joint blog posts based on our communication and the new perspectives that were generated by our points of view.
 The present blog post is the synthesized result of our collaboration from my perspective, and I invite you to read Dr. Loretta Breuning’s article here, on her Psychology Today blog – Your Neurochemical Self –, to get a more complete view on our conclusions.

-The idea of addressing the empathy topic came once we’ve considered the world’s tendency towards “crisis” of all kinds: Financial crisis, the fear that the “world is going to end” and placing deadlines based on random criteria, fear of epidemics or cataclysms or even lesser ones like the personal problems our friends have etc… But the thing is that not all of us react the same to the threat of crisis.
+The idea of addressing the empathy topic came once we’ve considered the world’s tendency towards “crisis” of all kinds: Financial crisis, the fear that the “world is going to end” and placing deadlines based on random criteria, fear of epidemics or cataclysms or even lesser ones like the personal problems our friends have, etc… But the thing is that not all of us react the same to the threat of crisis.
 Some of us seem to be more affected by the anxious and/or obsessive reaction to this threat, while others first analyze the threat with the tools our rational cognitions provide.
 And when the two structures meet, the first seems to be asking for support or help while faced with the crisis, while the second can invalidate the anxious context.
 And there’s when the empathy dilemma arises.

 Displaying empathy can relieve the emotional state for the person in distress, but the one displaying it may not always feel that this is coherent with their internal response to the “distress” or “crisis” the other one is going through.
-Therefore, we may feel that our empathic response in not authentic, but only a socially desirable behavior that we activate because we want to offer comfort to the other person.
+Therefore, we may feel that our empathic response is not authentic, but only a socially desirable behavior that we activate because we want to offer comfort to the other person.
 When we don’t validate the cause of the “distress” or “crisis”, we can become unavailable to provide support.
 So what is there for us to do?
 Should we display empathy just to comfort the other one or choose to be (apparently) un-empathic and face the consequences – that can include us being seen as “cold” persons and being rejected socially?

 Dr. Breuning considers that the way we react in crisis contexts and the way we choose to activate our empathy is deeply related to the way our mammalian self sees the world.
 Therefore, we want to be accepted by our group (the herd) and need to remain close to others.
-In order to do so we can sometimes make choices that trigger our happy chemicals (oxytocin, dopamine) as a consequence to the way we respond to the pain the other one is displaying.
+In order to do so, we can sometimes make choices that trigger our happy chemicals (oxytocin, dopamine) as a consequence to the way we respond to the pain the other one is displaying.
 We learn that in order to receive our chemical reward we need to join the pain of others (finding a “common enemy” triggers cortisol release).
 So then we will seek pain-causing contexts so that we can have the opportunity to release and then diminish the cortisol levels and get our happiness back.
 Basically, we learn that without pain we can’t be happy, so we won’t act towards preventing pain.

 I really like the way Loretta translated a psychological dynamic in a chemical cycle that can help us understand why we do the things we do in a crisis context.
 I believe this makes us more aware of what kind of habit or pattern we need to change in order to have a non-pain-dependent happiness in “the herd”.

-There are many ways to think about empathy, but for this blog post I decided to consider it as a way to support or block our assertive behavior.
+There are many ways to think about empathy, but for this blog post, I decided to consider it as a way to support or block our assertive behavior.

 In short, being assertive means displaying behaviors that are not submissive nor aggressive and that are coherent with our own belief systems.